Property Division

 • Real Estate

-• Any real property, such as the family home, vacation properties, or investment properties, acquired during the marriage.
+• Any real property, such as the family home, vacation properties, or investment properties, was acquired during the marriage.

 • Personal Property